-- As part of its code enforcement efforts, Harrisonburg's building code department will continue to educate City residents about lead paint hazards. - Properties will be made lead safe during renovation of older residential units. - Harrisonburg will continue to demolish pre-1978 nuisance housing, which often contains leadbased paint. - The City will continue to monitor Virginia Department of Health reports regarding Harrisonburg children with elevated blood lead levels. - The City may apply for a grant to combat lead-based paint hazards via public education, building code department staff training, and residential rehabilitation that controls or eliminates lead-based paint hazards.
+- As part of its code enforcement efforts, Harrisonburg's building code department will continue to educate City residents about lead paint hazards. - Properties will be made lead safe during renovation of older residential units. - Harrisonburg will continue to demolish pre-1978 nuisance housing, which often contains lead-based paint. - The City will continue to monitor Virginia Department of Health reports regarding Harrisonburg children with elevated blood lead levels. - The City may apply for a grant to combat lead-based paint hazards via public education, building code department staff training, and residential rehabilitation that controls or eliminates lead-based paint hazards.

-Actions planned to reduce the number of poverty-level families
+Actions planned to reduce the number of poverty-level families income residents to help them improve their incomes.

-The City will collaborate with human service, social service, and economic development agencies and organizations to facilitate their efforts and maximize their resources to provide quality services to low-income residents to help them improve their incomes.
+The City will collaborate with human service, social service, and economic development agencies and organizations to facilitate their efforts and maximize their resources to provide quality services to low-